Optimal Intervention in Economic Networks using Influence Maximization Methods: Proofs

 (Submodularity) Let $S \subseteq T \subseteq U$ and $u\in U \setminus T$.
 From the above equations, we have $f(T\cup \{u\}) - f(T) = A \Ind_u - I_u A \Ind_u$. and similarly with $S$.
 Thus the submodularity condition $f(S\cup \{u\}) - f(S) \geq f(T \cup \{u\}) - f(T)$ holds with equivalence. \end{proof}

-\rule{\textwidth}{1pt} \paragraph{Theorem~\ref{result:intervention_submodular}} \hypertarget{pf:intervention_submodular}{} \begin{proof} Recall that the intervention problem is equivalent to an instance of an influence maximization problem.
+\rule{\textwidth}{1pt} \paragraph{Theorem~\ref{result:intervention_submodular}} \hypertarget{pf:intervention_submodular}{} \begin{proof} Recall that the intervention problem can be expressed in an influence maximization-like form.
 By assumption, $w$ is normalized, monotone, and submodular, and $f$ is normalized.
 And by Prop.~\ref{result:f_submodular}, $f$ is monotone and submodular.
 Notice that the intervention problem is easily normalized (in a different sense) so as to restrict each $f_i$ and $\tilde \theta_i$ to the range $[0,1]$.
-Then by Theorem~1 in \cite{mossel07}, the integral influence problem has $\sigma(S_0)$ normalized, monotone, and submodular.
-And by Theorems~2-3 in \cite{demaine14}, the fractional influence problem has $\sigma(\mathbf x)$ normalized, monotone, and submodular (note that these definitions are modified to describe non-set functions in the fractional case). \end{proof}
+Then by Theorem~1 in \cite{mossel07}, the integral intervention problem has $\sigma(S_0)$ normalized, monotone, and submodular.
+And by Theorems~2-3 in \cite{demaine14}, the fractional intervention problem has $\sigma(\bm \gamma)$ normalized, monotone, and submodular (note that these definitions are modified to describe non-set functions in the fractional case). \end{proof}

 \rule{\textwidth}{1pt} \paragraph{Corollary~\ref{result:greedy_approx}} \hypertarget{pf:greedy_approx}{} \begin{proof} This follows using the same application of results as in \cite{kempe03}.
 In particular, the results of \cite{nemhauser77},\cite{nemhauser78} show that a greedy hill-climbing algorithm approximates the optimum of monotone submodular problems to within a factor of $(1-1/e)$.
 Given that $\sigma$ has to be approximated, the result can be extended to show that for any $\epsilon>0$, there is $\delta>0$ such that by using $(1+\delta)$-approximate values for the $\sigma$ function, we obtain a $(1-1/e-\epsilon)$-approximation.
 For the fractional case, this uses Theorem~4 in \cite{demaine14}. \end{proof}